servicehome/magento2-taxrateupdater/README.md

 The first column is an autoindex, dont care.

 **tax_rate_id** is a reference to the column "tax_calculation_rate_id" in "tax_calculation_rate".
 You can find this id in the magento backend.
-Under "Tax Zones and Rates" you can hover of the tax-identifier entries and see the id in the url. e.g. in https://demo.test/admin/tax/rate/edit/rate/3/key/31b28b1da272241d25b1acee809f476e090d7c3dad9a7e913b79671934d650da/ you see the rate/3.
+Under "Tax Zones and Rates" you can hover over the tax-identifier entries and see the id in the url. e.g. in https://demo.test/admin/tax/rate/edit/rate/3/key/31b28b1da272241d25b1acee809f476e090d7c3dad9a7e913b79671934d650da/ you see the rate/3.